How To Take Control Of Your Time This Year

 I get it.
-I’m guilty of using “not enough time” as an excuse for not meeting some reasonable goals I’ve set over the years too.
-In an effort to ditch excuses, I finally decided to look for new ways to take more control over my days.
+I'm guilty of using “not enough time” as an excuse for not meeting some reasonable goals I've set over the years too.
+In an effort to ditch excuses, I finally decided to look for new ways to take more control of my days.

 Last year I came across a 2016 TedWomen Talk with more than 12 million views – Laura Vanderkam's – How to gain control of your free time.
 And it was well worth my time!